Functional-Metabolomics-Lab/MicrospotReader/README.md

 # MicroSpot Reader

-Web-App for the detection and quantification of Spots on a microfluidics device for the determination of bioactivity of HPLC-fractions in parallel to an HPLC-MS experiment.
+Web-App for the detection of bioactive features in an untargeted metabolomics experiment with concomitant bioactivity determination.

 ## Web-App